 - make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
-In this Council, that officer is the Director of Finance: - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the statement of accounts.
+In this Council, that officer is the Deputy Chief Executive; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the statement of accounts.